computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/YoutubeOrNetflix/readme.md

   - For metadata
     - We can have master-slave configuration where writes first go to the master and then gets replicates to the slaves.
     - This will lead to staleness of data, in other words, weak data consistency.
-    - However, given that that we may be looking at milliseconds for data replicatoon to complete for writes to reflect in reads, it would be acceptable.
+    - However, given that that we may be looking at milliseconds for data replication to complete for writes to reflect in reads, it would be acceptable.
 - Thumbnail storage
   - Lot more thumbnails than videos.
   - Say each video has 5 thumbnails.